From the petroleum industry’s earliest days, when tools stuck downhole, drilling stopped.

 GHK Company and partner Lone Star Producing Company believed ultra-deep wells in Oklahoma’s Anadarko Basin could produce massive amounts of natural gas.
 They began drilling wells more than three miles deep in the late 1960s.
 South of Burns Flat in Washita County, their Bertha Rogers No.1 would reach almost six miles deep in 1974 — after a deep fishing trip.

 Deep Fishing in Oklahoma

 Although the remarkable deep fishing achievement was celebrated, the Bertha Rogers No. 1 had to be completed at just 14,000 feet after striking molten sulfur at 31,441 feet.
 The equipment could not take the abuse at total depth.
-The well set a world record at the time – and today remains one of the deepest ever drilled.
+The well set a world record and remains one of the deepest ever drilled.
 In 1979, the No. 1 Sanders well near Sayre in Beckham County became Oklahoma’s deepest natural gas producer at 24,996 feet.

 Also see Anadarko Basin in Depth.